vuejs/docs/src/guide/introduction.md

 ## What is Vue?

 Vue (pronounced /vjuː/, like **view**) is a JavaScript framework for building user interfaces.
-It builds on top of standard HTML, CSS and JavaScript, and provides a declarative and component-based programming model that helps you efficiently develop user interfaces, be it simple or complex.
+It builds on top of standard HTML, CSS, and JavaScript, and provides a declarative and component-based programming model that helps you efficiently develop user interfaces, be they simple or complex.

 Here is a minimal example: